-- The annual checks must be performed every year except if a 10,000 km or 20,000 km maintenance is performed instead. - The air filter needs more frequent service if you are riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - · Every two years replace the internal components of the brake master cylinder and caliper, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.
+- The air filter needs more frequent service if you are riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder and caliper, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.

-- 1. Cowling A
+- 1. Cowling A (right side) Cowling B (left side) - 2.
+Panel C

-- 2. Cowling B

-- 3. Panel A